ninadsp/thrift-vpn/README.md

 ```

 Please see [examples](./examples.md) for a more detailed set of code snippets to use a functioning VPN server.

+## Upgrades

+### 0.12 -> 0.15

+Terraform has been upgraded from `0.12` to `0.15` in this repository, which requires a change in the way provider versions are specified.
+I've updated this repository to reflect the changes.
+After fetching the latest Terraform binary, please run a `terraform init` and then a `terraform apply` to ensure that your statefile is updated to match the newer requirements.
+If you run into any issues with the `init` command, you might need to fetch the intermediate versions (0.13 and 0.14) and run the `0.13upgrade` command on 0.13, and do the init+apply dance at each step.

 ## Credits